tengznaim/dinosaur-game-ai/README.md

 3. Press space when you're ready to start the game.
 4. Play the game (try to press keys only when necessary to obtain more accurate screenshots since it's dependent on your action)
 5. Once the game is over, press escape to stop the script (you may need to manually remove excess images that are of the game over screen)

+## Limitations

+1. Running the game, either for obtaining training data or actually using the AI is only possible on the main display (eg. the laptop screen instead of an external display)
+2. My browser is in dark mode and that's how the game starts off.
+I don't currently know if it works well during the day time mode of the game.

 ## References